Tennessee Volunteers: Overview

 Tennessee adopted the name Volunteers, or more commonly Vols, because of a now-official nickname that Tennessee received due to their propensity to Volunteer for the army in large numbers at the outbreak of many early American wars.
 The origin of the name comes from the 1,500 Volunteers from Tennessee that made the trek to New Orleans to help Andrew Jackson in its Defense during the War of 1812.
 Then Davy Crockett and other Tennesseans Volunteered to help fight for the Republic of Texas in their war of Independence, and was further reinforced when, during the outbreak of the Mexican American War, U.S. President James K. Polk called for 2,600 Volunteers from Tennessee, however, over 30,000 men signed up instead.
-UT Football players would adopt the name as their unofficial nickname in 1891, and it would greatly grow in popularity when again Tennesseans Volunteered en mass to fight in the Spanish American War in 1896.
+UT Football players would adopt the name as their unofficial nickname in 1891, and it would greatly grow in popularity when again Tennesseans Volunteered en masse to fight in the Spanish American War in 1896.
 The name was cemented after UT's 1902 victory against Georgia Tech when local sports media started using it.
 However, it wouldn't be until 1905 when the school adopted the Volunteers as its official nickname, as prior to then the athletic teams used the nicknames Tennesseans or Varsity to varying degrees.